longuyen97/bayesian-sentiment-analysis/README.md

 #### About Kotlin

-This project was implemented with Kotlin, a language which combines the best from Python and Java, utilize the best features from the JVM world and the prototyping world.
+This project was implemented with Kotlin, a language which combines the best from Python, JavaScript and Java, utilize the best features from each language and result the almost-perfect language.
+At the moment I am really having fun creating stuff in KotLin and hope for more dominance coming from this language.

-### Result
+### Result of the implementation

 #### Naive Bayes on unprocessed data.
 - Training: 0.84 Accuracy